Wabigalo–Nakasongola–Sasira Road

 The Wabigalo–Nakasongola–Sasira Road is a road in the Central Region of Uganda, connecting the town of Nakasongola with the towns of Wabigalo and Sasira on the Kampala–Gulu Highway.
 An extension from Nakasongola links to Nakasongola Air Force Base.

 Location

 The road starts at Wabigalo on the Kampala–Gulu Highway, approximately 56 km, south of the Kafu River bridge.
 From Wabigalo, the road extends eastwards to the Headquarters of Nakasongola District, a distance of approximately 5 km.
 From there, the road runs in a general south to north direction to the Nakasongola Airport, the location of the UPDF Nakasongola Air Force Base, a distance of about 12 km.
 Also, from Wabigalo, the construction extends north-westwards along the Gulu Highway for about 1.5 km, to Sasira.
 The entire road measures about 21 km.
-The geographical coordinates of this road, between Wabigalo and Nakasongola are: 01°18'54.0"N, 32°26'26.0"E (Latitude:1.315000; Longitude:32.440556).

 Overview

 This road connects the town of Nakasongola, where the headquarters of Nakasongola District are located, to the Gulu Highway, which links the capital Kampala, to Gulu, the largest city in the Northern Region of Uganda.
 It also links downtown Nakasongola to Nakasongola Air Force Base and Nakasongola Military Airport.